Certificate in Sustainable Food Systems

 The Certificate in Sustainable Food Systems offers students the opportunity to enhance their majors with an interdisciplinary approach to investigate the complexities of food systems that includes horticulture, city planning, and public health.
 Courses in the certificate explore the relationship of farmland preservation, food production practices, and supply alternatives that improve local economies, reduce energy consumption, lower environmental impact, and ensure widespread access to affordable and healthy food.
 This prepares students to contribute to the overall sustainability of the communities in which they live and work and strengthens students' preparation to work as professionals in environmentally-oriented fields or as citizen activists.

 The certificate is available to all undergraduate degree students and non-degree students.
-Consult with an academic advisor about how the required classes fit into academic and career plans.
+Consult with an academic advisor about how the required courses fit into academic and career plans.

 Courses for this certificate are offered at Ambler and Main campuses.

 West Hall 109

 This 12 credit certificate may be conferred upon a student by recommendation of the faculty and upon satisfactory completion of the required credits with a minimum cumulative GPA of 2.0.

 At least half of the courses required for the certificate must be completed at Temple University.